larsaars/worldcrisismap/README.md

-# worldcrisismap
+# weathertop

-Website displaying crisis and news using Google Maps.
+Web application for hobby-meterologistsdesigned with handlebars, bootstrap and postresql.